stoermelder/vcvrack-packone/docs/transit/Transit.md

 To unbind, right-click a point and choose _Unbind snapshot_ — the point returns to its _No snapshot_ state and does not contribute to the output.
 The same menu also has an _Unbind snapshot_ entry, and the snapshot's own TRANSIT-slot is not affected.

+#### Visualize mode

+A "visualize" mode is available to make the pad's snapshot bindings easier to understand.
+While the mode is active, a colored spline is drawn from the outer ring of every snapshot point on the pad to the corresponding LED button on the host TRANSIT (or the +T expander hosting the snapshot).
+The splines use the color of the current snapshot-set, and the line for each snapshot ends in a small dot on the destination button.

+The mode is toggled with the **Space** key (no modifier).
+Press Space while hovering over the TRANSIT-PAD module and the splines appear.
+Press Space again to hide them.
+The mode is purely visual — it has no effect on the audio.

 #### Context menu

 Right-clicking on the empty area of the XY-display opens the following menu: